unite-cms/standard/README.md

     composer create-project unite-cms/standard u --stability dev

-    # Now set database configuration using environment variables or .env file
+    # Now set configuration using environment variables or .env file.
+See
+    .env.dist for a list of all required environment parameters.

     bin/console doctrine:schema:update --force